snekit-com/snekit-com/src/tech-fluency.md

 title: Tech Fluency | snek-it
 ---

-## Tech Fluency in Your Organization
+## Tech Fluency in Your organisation

-Building tech fluency within your organization empowers your team to make informed decisions, collaborate effectively, and drive innovation.
+Building tech fluency within your organisation empowers your team to make informed decisions, collaborate effectively, and drive innovation.
 Our approach helps non-technical staff become comfortable with technology concepts and tools.

 ### Assessment Questionnaire

-Take our interactive assessment to evaluate your organization's current tech fluency level.
+Take our interactive assessment to evaluate your organisation's current tech fluency level.
 Answer 15 questions to receive a personalized score and recommendations.

 <style>
 /* Questionnaire styles */